luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

 Declare a variable type on the fly, from declaration point onward

-Example: `declare name:string, parent:NameDeclaration` #on the fly, from declaration point onward
+Example: `declare name:string, parent:Grammar.Statement` #on the fly, from declaration point onward

 #####Global Declare